ParaCoToUl/noarr-structures/noarr_docs_user/README.md

 };
 ```

 We will create a templated matrix.
-And also set size in runtime like this:
+And also set size at runtime like this:

 ```cpp
 template<MatrixDataLayout layout>